jadeh2/Data100/proj5.md

 # Acquiring, Modifying, and Describing the Data (Project 5)

-To create these histograms and regressions models, I retrieved and imported data from the Worldpop website describing the geography of Laos.
+To create these histograms and regressions models, I retrieved and imported data from the Worldpop website describing the geography (land use and land cover) of Laos.
 With this data, I created histograms describing how the land cover is affected by the population and also created linear models describing again how the population correlates with the geography of Laos.

 ## Deliverables
 ### Histograms